Movie Theater Business Model | How Do Movie Theaters Make Money

 If you think that you will not witness a single second of an advertisement after paying the ticket price, you are probably wrong.
 Advertisements are always there in between the gaps of movies.

-Advertisements run on the reel before the movie starts, and it also immediately covers the screen when intermission comes.
+Advertisements run on the reel before the movie starts, and they also immediately cover the screen when intermission comes.
 So this medium of advertisement, however small, also adds up to the cash for operating a theatre.

 Top 12 Multiplex Chains in India